andresdelfino/strace_tree_printer/README.md

 # Output

-The Output column tells if the command wrote on `stdout` or `stderr`.
+The Output column tells if the command wrote to `stdout` or `stderr`.

 The Exit column content is red if the exit status is non-zero.